Joe Burrow: 2020

 Prior to the season, Burrow was considered the favorite to win the NFL Offensive Rookie of the Year award.

 Burrow was the only rookie quarterback from his draft class to start on opening week.
 In his debut, Burrow threw for 193 passing yards and an interception, while adding 46 rushing yards and a rushing touchdown in a 16–13 loss against the Los Angeles Chargers.
 During the next game against the Cleveland Browns, Burrow threw his first career passing touchdown, a 23-yard pass to tight end C. J. Uzomah.
 Although the Bengals lost the game, 35–30, he attempted 61 passes, completing 37 of them for 316 yards and three touchdowns, which broke the NFL record for most completions by a rookie quarterback in a single game.
 Two weeks later, Burrow earned his first career win by defeating the Jacksonville Jaguars.
 He also became the first rookie quarterback to throw for 300 or more yards in three straight games.

 In a Week 7 game against the Browns, Burrow had 406 passing yards, three passing touchdowns, one rushing touchdown, and one interception in a 37–34 loss.
 He became the first rookie in NFL history with at least 400 passing yards, three passing touchdowns, and a rushing touchdown in a single game, and had completed more passes (221) than any other player in NFL history during their first eight games.

 In the second half of a Week 11 game against the Washington Football Team, Burrow was hit low while throwing a pass and subsequently tore his ACL and MCL in his left knee, among other damage to his PCL and meniscus.
 He was later placed on injured reserve, ending his rookie season.
 Undergoing knee surgery in December, Burrow continued to review game film despite being out for the season.

+Burrow finished his rookie outing with 264 completions against 404 attempts for 2,688 yards, 13 touchdowns and five interceptions.
+His interception percentage of 1.2% is the fourth lowest for a rookie in NFL history (only behind Dak Prescott, C. J. Stroud and Caleb Williams) and the best ever for a rookie quarterback for the Bengals in franchise history.
+Despite his strong numbers, Burrow was only able to record a record of 2-7-1 as a rookie with the Bengals finishing their 2020 campaign with a season record of 4-11 and placing fourth in the AFC North, missing the playoffs.